BattutDev/BattutDev/README.md

-### Hi there 👋 i'm Antoine Battut, A french computer science student who loving coding.
+### Hi there 👋 i'm Antoine Battut, A french computer science student who love coding.

-You can see my open sources projects on this page, and see my portfolio [here](https://battut.dev)
+You can see my open sources projects on this page, and see my website [here](https://battut.dev)

 Also you can contact me at `antoine@battut.dev`